tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

 For example, the web site at `http://focus.de/` will resort to deface itself with ridiculous ads when the site detects that the user is using a blocker, and using _EasyList_ + _EasyList Germany_ does not work, as the images pulled by the page are randomly named, defeating pattern-based network filters and cosmetic filters as well.

-Wholesale blocking of inline script tags does prevent the auto-defacing, but possibly at the cost of using useful functionalities.
+Wholesale blocking of inline script tags does prevent the self-defacing, but possibly at the cost of disabling other possible useful functionalities on the page.
 However, a script tag filter to block the specific inline script tag which contains the self-defacement javascript code allows a more targeted approach: prevent the undesirable inline javascript code from executing while keeping the desirable inline javascript code intact.
 At time of writing, this script tag filter worked for the site:

     www.focus.de##script:contains(uabInject)